Preventing race conditions between sibling htmx elements with `hx-sync`

 Let's break it down:

-part of the attribute's value determines the syncing strategy.
+replacepart of the attribute's value determines the syncing strategy.
 There are multiple options here.
-I went withreplace
+I went withreplacebecause it cancels any existing in-flight request when a new request is made.

 With this, the improved flow goes like: